 - The kinds of courses that the division would expect you to teach.

 Perhaps most importantly, you need to be able to articulate why you want to come and work at Stirling.
-‘Why Stirling?’ or ‘Why this division?’ is usually the first question in an interview, so you should think about it in advance.
+‘Why Stirling?’ (then perhaps ‘Why this division?’) is almost always the first question in an interview, so you should think about it in advance.
 We recommend doing some research on Stirling and the division/ faculty, to show in some detail that you have a considered reply (beyond ‘it is a beautiful campus’).
 We will see through a generic response in a heartbeat and, since it is the first question, your answer will set the tone for the rest of the interview.
 You might check, for example, who you might share interests with in the Division, and how you might develop links beyond the division (for example, the Centre for Gender & Feminist Studies in our school) or faculty (such as the Faculty of Social Sciences) – since this is likely to be a featured question too.
+Try not to depend too much on our website though (just in case it’s out of date in some respects).

 - Then you might think about what you would bring to the University in a wider sense, such as through well-established (domestic and international) links with other scholars in academic networks.